SAP-samples/hda-cross-pm-samples/tutorials/partner-workshop-content/dsp_modeling_2-create-relationships/dsp_modeling_2-create-relationships.md

 ### Create Time Association
 After creating associations between the imported data entities, add an association to the already existing time dimension.
 This allows you to work with this date data at a granularity of day, week, month, quarter, and year, and to drill down and up in hierarchies.

-1. Drag the view `SAP.TIME.VIEW_DIMENSION_DAY` onto the modelling canvas and view the properties.
+1. Drag the view `Time Dimension - Day`(`SAP.TIME.VIEW_DIMENSION_DAY`) onto the modelling canvas and view the properties.
 This generated dimension includes different predefined hierarchies

     ![Time Dimension](./images-dsp_modeling_2-create-relationships/DS_TimeDimensionDay.png)

-2. Have a look at the properties of the table dragged into the editor.
+2. Have a look at the properties of the table `Time Dimension - Day`(`SAP.TIME.VIEW_DIMENSION_DAY`) dragged into the editor.
 In the **Association** section, different associations to text entities are displayed.
-Have a look at the association to table  `Translation Table - Day ` and open it in a new tab.
+Have a look at the associated table `Translation Table - Day `and open it in a new tab.
 A entity with the semantic usage `Text` must to have one identifier , one language identifier and one text attribute.
 Open the data preview to see the data records.
 Keep the table as it is generated.

     ![Time Dimension Text](./images-dsp_modeling_2-create-relationships/DS_TimeDimensionDay_Text.png)

 3. Return to your Entity-Relationship Model.
-Create an association from the column `CREATEDAT` of `T_SalesOrders_<USER_ID>` to `Date` of `Time Dimension - Day`.
+Create an association from the column `CREATEDAT` of `T_SalesOrders_<USER_ID>` to `Date` of `Time Dimension - Day`(`SAP.TIME.VIEW_DIMENSION_DAY`).
 Validate using the data preview that the date format of the two columns is the same as this is required for the mapping

   ![Time Dimension Association](./images-dsp_modeling_2-create-relationships/DS_TimeDimensionDay_Association.png)